isomerpages/imda-codesg/_in-community/1-by-community-for-community.md

 By Community, For Community are various ground-up projects by individuals or corporates to promote computational thinking and making for different communities.
 These projects are supported by Our Singapore Fund for Digital Readiness. <br>

+Find out what the fund can support and how to apply for it <a href="https://www.imda.gov.sg/programme-listing/our-singapore-fund-for-digital-readiness" target="_blank">here</a>.

 #### **U Live Symposium 2019**